 Vampire Weekend is one of the most unabashedly preppy bands today.
 Although their funky and catchy tunes showcase a mashup of instruments, influences, and ideas, preppy references dominate most of their hits.
 Songs like “Walcott” and “Oxford Comma” show that Vampire Weekend love the preppy things in life, and want to share it with the world.
-Here’s what solidifies their status in the Prep Hall of Fame:
+Here’s what solidifies their status as the ultimate preppy band:

 Vampire Weekend Escape to the Cape